pkunjam/Imitation-Learning-using-mlagents/README.md

 # Imitation Learning using ML-Agents (Under Development)

-This project is based on the Imitation learning which uses the interaction between Teacher and Student rather than depending on reward/punishment mechanism accomodated by the Reinforcement learning. </br>
+This project is based on the Imitation learning which uses the interaction between Teacher and Student rather than depending on reward/punishment mechanism accommodated by the Reinforcement learning. </br>

 I am using the Hover Racer assets developed by Unity for the application of Imitation Learning using ML-Agents toolkit.

-Objective - To automate the vehicle's movement such that it imitates the behaviour of the player.
+Objective - To automate the vehicle's movement such that it imitates the behavior of the player.

 This project is under development. </br>